Video Individual Counting for Moving Drones: Related Works

 \subsection{Image-level crowd counting}

-The crowd counting community primarily focuses on images captured by ground-base cameras, such as surveillance or handheld cameras.
-In the early stages of crowd counting, handcrafted features were utilized to regress the number of person in images\cite{Bayesian_Poisson, MSMS, OCLSI}.
-To leverage spatial information to improve performance, \cite{LTCO} proposed to learn a map between image features and density maps.
-Nowadays, CNN or Transformer are used to learn the mapping between image features and density maps.
-These works tackle challenges such as perspective effects \cite{Reverse_Perspective, Reverse_Perspective2, Perspective-Guided}, domain differences \cite{liu2022leveraging, Domain-General_Du_Deng_Shi_2023, Striking_a_Balance, HQITDR, NLT, FSCCDCU}, and scale variations \cite{Redesigning_Multi-Scale, STNet, STEERER}.
-Although density map-based methods can provide more accurate counts, they cannot determine the exact coordinates of individuals, especially in regions far away from the camera.
-To this end, crowd localization are proposed to directly regress the coordinates of each person using neural networks \cite{P2P, E2ETCL}.
-Some works \cite{CLRNet, VSCrowd, LCSTNVCC} leverage adjacent frames to enhance counting and localization performance in the target frame.
-They still count the same person multiple times across different frame, so they are still categorized as image-level crowd counting.
+In early works of crowd counting \cite{Bayesian_Poisson, MSMS, OCLSI}, handcrafted features were utilized to regress the number of persons in images.
+Spatial information is leveraged to improve performance in \cite{LTCO} by learning a mapping between image features and density maps.
+Nowadays, CNNs or Transformers are used to map the image features to density maps.
+These works tackle challenges such as perspective effects \cite{Reverse_Perspective, Reverse_Perspective2, Perspective-Guided}, domain differences \cite{liu2022leveraging, Domain-General_Du_Deng_Shi_2023, Striking_a_Balance, HQITDR, NLT, FSCCDCU}, or scale variations \cite{Redesigning_Multi-Scale, STNet, STEERER}.
+Though density map-based methods can provide more accurate counts, they cannot determine the exact coordinates of individuals, especially in regions far away from the camera.
+To this end, crowd localization is proposed to directly regress the coordinates of each person using neural networks \cite{P2P, E2ETCL}. \cite{CLRNet, VSCrowd, LCSTNVCC} leverage adjacent frames to enhance counting and localization performance in the target frame.
+They still count the same person multiple times across different frames, so they are still categorized as image-level crowd counting.
+Traditional image-level methods can only perform counting within a fixed region at a single time point, whereas our method enables counting over dynamically changing views.